-If you want to buy a full-functioning copy of Syndicate now, you can buy it here on GOG.com (it’s called Syndicate Plus because it’s bundled with the expansion American Revolt).
+If you want to buy a full-functioning copy of Syndicate now, you can buy it here (it’s called Syndicate Plus because it’s bundled with the expansion American Revolt).
 But you can also play FreeSynd, an open-source engine recreation, free of any charge (but you’ll need a copy of Syndicate to use it).

 Syndicate gained a sequel, Syndicate Wars, a few years later (another review for another time) and an FPS reboot also called Syndicate in 2012 by Starbreeze Studios, which wasn’t well-received by both the players and critics alike.

 I hope you’ve enjoyed the review and again I apologise for being late.
 Hopefully, this upcoming week, I’ll get less workload, which will free up some time for playing and reviewing.
 But since the month isn’t over yet, there’s still time for at least 1 more review for this retrospective.
 So stay tuned and until next time, keep on playing!